immich-app/immich/docs/docs/guides/database-queries.md

 ### Kubernetes

-If you're using Kubernetes in your home lab you are crazy and know how to run a command anyway.
+If you're using Kubernetes in your home lab you know what you are doing and how to run a command anyway.

 ## Queries